 This Ordinance shall not repeal, annul, or in any way impair or remove the necessity of compliance with any other rule, regulation, bylaw, permit or provision of law.

-Where a provision of this Ordinance imposes a greater restriction upon the use of land, buildings or structures than another provision of this Ordinance or of any other ordinance, the more restrictive provision shall control.
+Where this Ordinance imposes a greater restriction upon the use of land, buildings or structures, the provisions of this Ordinance shall control.

 Section 605.
 Effective Date

 The effective date of this Ordinance is June 6, 1986, as amended.